top1944/duckuments/docs/atoms_80_fall2017_info/24_logistics_TTIC.md

 ### Class Schedule

+Classes take place on Mondays and Wednesdays from 9am-11am in TTIC Room 530.
+In practice, each class will be divided into an initial lecture period (approximately one hour), followed by a lab session.

-The class schedule is maintained as part of the TTIC Class Diary, which includes details on lecture topics, links to slides, etc.
+The class schedule is maintained as part of the [TTIC Class Diary](#schedule_ttic), which includes details on lecture topics, links to slides, etc.

 ### Lab Access